San Quentin News

 Many modern tribes still follow the traditional ceremonies during the solstices and equinoxes, where people trade, eat and participate in sacred dances and ceremonies, such as the drum ceremony and the sweat ceremony, accompanied with the pipe ceremony.

-Filed Under: Education, Religious Programs
+Filed Under: Uncategorized Tagged With: Religious Programs

 Video